matchbox-sharing/tcpip-volume1-practice/gitbook/S2/Create2PCNet.md

-# 1.d Connect two computers, let's make a network
+# Connect two computers, let's make a network

-Back to the "cave period", when your computer is isolated from any other PCs, let's explore the status of computer with some network tools.

 ### Config NIC in the same network, and connect them with cable
     * execute `config_interface_FILE.sh` on two computers and reboot, see what happened